Posts Tagged “republicans”

 , shutdown protest

 I’ve repeatedly wondered what it is that makes Republican Congressman spew such stupid things when it comes to abortion.
 You’d have thought they’d realize by now that such idiocy is electorally dangerous.
 But it seems they just don’t give a fuck about that.
+Maybe they truly are just as idiotic as they sound.
 Or, maybe they’re suffering from a mass psychosis.
 I can’t say what the problem is, but I can say that I’m sure it’s a phenomenon that won’t stop.

 The latest example of this insane yammering is relayed by U.S. News & World Report (WebCite cached article):